spiral/docs/cookbook/domain-core.md

 }
 ```

-Method would not allow to invoke the method with user id `1`.
+The method would not allow invoking the method with user id `1`.

-> Make sure to enable `CycleInterceptor` prior to `GuardInterceptor` in domain core.
+> Make sure to enable `CycleInterceptor` before `GuardInterceptor` in domain core.

 ## All Together
 Use all interceptors together to implement rich domain logic and secure controller actions: